nixomose/zosbd2/README.md

 # building

-to build the kernel module
+to build the kernel module you must have the kernel headers for you running kernel installed.

+ubuntu/debian:
+sudo apt install linux-headers-$(uname -r)

+raspbian:
+sudo apt install raspberrypi-kernel-headers

+fedora:
+sudo yum -y install kernel-devel kernel-headers

+once the headers are installed, you can build the kernel module

 ```
 cd src